 With just a few days to go to the wedding(!!!), we thought we’d share the two signature cocktail recipes we created to serve during the cocktail hour.
+We’ll be enjoying Strawberry Moscow Mules and Pineapple Jalapeño Margaritas.
 We’ll certainly be updating this post with actual wedding photos after the fact, but we’ve tested them numerous times already!

-Margaritas were a no-brainer – tequila is my spirit of choice, and I’ve pretty much never met anyone that didn’t like a good margarita.
-We actually created this margarita recipe recently for a separate post – we ended up loving it so much that we decided to go with it for one of our signature cocktails.
+Margaritas were a no-brainer.
+Tequila is my spirit of choice, and I’ve pretty much never met anyone that didn’t like a good margarita.
+We actually created this margarita recipe recently for a separate post.
+It came out so good that we decided to go with it for one of our signature cocktails.

-The wedding will be taking place at a private property located in Western MA (Great Barrington, to be specific), where our entire family will be staying for all of Labor Day weekend.
+The wedding will be at a private property in Western MA (Great Barrington, to be specific).
+Both of our families will be staying there for all of Labor Day weekend.
 The wedding itself will take place on Saturday, Sept.
-1st – we’re having a small, relatively casual affair with about 65 friends and family members, lots of great food, drinks, and many hours of dancing.
-Since we didn’t rent a traditional wedding venue, we have the flexibility to choose all of our own alcohol (the caterer is providing a bartender).
-We wanted to go with two recipes that are somewhat simple, but we also wanted them to be unique, so we made a few changes to the traditional recipes.
+1st.
+We’re having a small, relatively casual affair with about 65 friends and family members.
+There will be lots of great food, drinks, and many hours of dancing.
+Since we didn’t rent a traditional wedding venue, we have the flexibility to choose all of our own alcohol.
+We wanted to go with two recipes that are somewhat simple, but unique.
+We made just a few changes to the traditional recipes.

-In order to really infuse our Moscow Mule with strawberry flavor, we made a huge batch of homemade strawberry infused vodka, which, I can confirm, is absolutely amazing.
-We let the strawberries infuse for about a week before straining, resulting in a strikingly red liquid that barely smells like vodka.
+To really infuse our Moscow Mule with strawberry flavor, we made a huge batch of homemade strawberry infused vodka.
+I can confirm, it’s absolutely amazing.
+We let the strawberries infuse for about a week before straining.
+The result was a strikingly red liquid that barely smelled like vodka.
 (It smells more like strawberry syrup than anything!)
-We’re also making a homemade mint simple syrup – it’s especially needed here to complement the strong strawberry flavor.
+We also make a homemade mint simple syrup.
+It’s especially important here to complement the strong strawberry flavor.

-The margarita, as you may remember from this blog post, is also made with infused liquor – jalapeño infused tequila, to be specific!
-The infusion time on this tequila is much shorter (just over one day), as we didn’t want to make the drinks too spicy.
-It’s the perfect hint of spice, tamed by refreshing pineapple juice and a lime infused salt rim.
+The margarita, as you may remember from this blog post, also includes infused liquor.
+Jalapeño infused tequila, to be specific!
+The infusion time on this tequila is much shorter, just over one day.
+We didn’t want to make the drinks too spicy.
+It has the perfect hint of spice with refreshing pineapple juice and a lime-infused salt rim.

-We’ve got lots of exciting things going on in the next few days – we’re arranging all of the flowers & other decor ourselves, but we are lucky to be surrounded by so many amazing friends and family who have helped us turn this into the wedding of our dreams.
+We have lots of exciting things going on in the next few days.
+We’re arranging all of the flowers & other decor ourselves.
+We are lucky to be surrounded by so many amazing friends and family who have helped us turn this into the wedding of our dreams.
 Very much looking forward to spending quality time with our loved ones and signing off from social media/the online world for a few days.

 After the wedding, Brent and I are heading off to Maine for the week to relax and unwind after likely imbibing in one too many cocktails and staying up until the wee hours of morning 😉Print